jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 </p>

-See also the VMware GemFire documentation concerning
+See also the [vmware-gemfire-name] documentation concerning
 [client/server event distribution](https://geode.apache.org/docs/guide/115/developing/events/how_client_server_distribution_works.html) and, specifically,
 “Client Interest Registration on the Server,” which applies when you use client